Article first published June 2017, updated April 2020

 After you’ve prioritized each testing hypothesis, you need to then implement each test idea you’ve defined previously until you get significant results.
 To do so, you’ll want to predetermine a sample size and run the test for a few weeks.

 Finally, you need to analyze your results by creating a group of segments from each of your tests and analyze them one by one.

 Website personalization, as defined by Optimizely, is “the process of creating customized experiences for visitors to a website.
 Rather than providing a single, broad experience, website personalization allows companies to present visitors with unique experiences tailored to their needs and desires.”

-To personalize your website you first need to know why and what your goal is.
-In most cases, it will be to increase relevancy, which can help you decrease bounce rate and increase your conversion rate.
+To personalize your website, you first need to know why and what your goal is.
+In most cases, it’ll be to increase relevance, which can help you decrease bounce rate and increase your conversion rate.
 Whatever your goal, you need to be clear about it.

 - Device used